NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/T/Tradecraft Tattoo (Greater).md

 * * *

-**Effect** The tattoo casts [[Spells/Creation|Creation]].
+**Effect** The tattoo casts [[Creation|Creation]].
 You choose the item and its appearance, and whether the spell is 4th or 5th level.
 This spell's duration is unlimited but ends when you Activate the tattoo again.

 *Source: Pathfinder Treasure Vault*
 *OGL*